 V1 1251762227 eni-lq6mkcis - - - - - - - 1431280876 1431280934 - SKIPDATA

-For example, when you ping your instance (private IP of the network interface: 172.31.16.139) from your home computer (IP: 203.0.113.12), if the security group's inbound rule permits ICMP traffic, but its outbound rule does not, then response from your instance to the ping request is permitted as the security group is stateful.
+For example, if you ping your instance (private IP of the network interface: 172.31.16.139) from your home computer (IP: 203.0.113.12), and the security group's inbound rule allows the ICMP traffic while its outbound rule does not, your instance will respond to the ping request as the security group is stateful.

 V1 1251762227 eni-lq6mkcis 203.0.113.12 172.31.16.139 0 0 1 4 336 1432917027 1432917142 ACCEPT OK